 1. Review during of screening results and any other available data at the weekly investigators' meeting.
-A signed eligibility form will be kept on file for each subject.
 2. A quarterly review of data safety and interim data analysis performed by the PI.
 3. An annual review performed by the UTMB IRB.
-4. Semi-annual patient safety review by a Medical Monitor, Mukaila Raji, MD, Chief of the Division of Geriatric Medicine, UTMB, will be initiated after completion of the first 10 subjects or after the occurrence of the first SAE whichever comes first.
-Minutes of the semi-annual Medical Monitor review will be kept on file and submitted to UTMB's IRB in a Miscellaneous form within a two week period.
+4. Semi-annual patient safety review by a Medical Monitor, Mukaila Raji, MD, Chief of the Division of Geriatric Medicine, UTMB.

 Careful monitoring of the recruitment, enrollment, retention, adverse events, and study procedures will help protect the safety of study subjects, the quality of data, and the integrity of the study.
-As part of the safety plan for this study, Dr. Volpi, who is ultimately responsible for the medical management of the subjects, will review each subject's records to ensure that appropriate mechanisms to protect the safety of study participants are being followed; that protocol requirements are being adhered to; and that data are accurate, complete, and secure.
+As part of the safety plan for this study, Dr. Volpi, who is ultimately responsible for the medical management of the subjects, will review each subject's records to ensure that appropriate mechanisms to protect the safety of study participants are being followed; that protocol requirements are being adhered to; and that data is accurate, complete, and secure.
 Subject records include consent forms, case report forms, flow of data forms, laboratory specimen records, inclusion/exclusion forms, adverse event logs, and medical charts.